 SNP claim membership boost after dramatic PMQs walk-out

 Watch: SNP MPs followed Westminster leader Blackford out of the chamber.
+And then took a selfie.

 When SNP MPs walked out en masse from Prime Minister's Questions, the move was widely criticised by their rivals.
 Those lashing out included Nadine Dorries, who was particularly perturbed to see “some of them gesticulating and shouting as though they were in a pub brawl as they left”.